-6.3 The burden of persuasion in any such challenge proceeding shall be on the Designating Party.
-Frivolous challenges, and those made for an improper purpose (e.g., to harass or impose unnecessary expenses and burdens other parties) may expose the Challenging the Designating Party has waived sanctions.
-Unless confidentiality designation, all parties shall continue to afford the material in question the level of protection to which it is entitled Producing Party's designation until the Court rules on the challenge.
+6.3 The burden of persuasion in any such challenge proceeding will be on the Designating Party.
+Frivolous challenges, and those made for an improper purpose (e.g., to harass or impose unnecessary expenses and burdens on other parties) may expose the Challenging Party to sanctions.
+Unless the Designating Party has waived or withdrawn the confidentiality designation, all parties will continue to afford the material in question the level of protection to which it is entitled under the Producing Party's designation until the Court rules on the challenge.